What Are The Different Types Of ADU Designs?

 Modern backyard ADU surrounded by flowers with patio

-A backyard ADU is under the category of a detached ADU but it’s generally built at a smaller scale.
+A backyard ADU is under the category of a detached dwelling but it’s generally built at a smaller scale.
 Normally, backyard ADUs can measure between 450 and 1200 square feet.
 See our modern farmhouse backyard office with loft house plan here.

 As the name suggests, it’s small enough to fit in a backyard but proper adherence to building codes is still required.